View all hotels

 Sleeps up to 2

-These standard rooms have twin beds, and a shower over bath.
-You can request for the hotel to make the beds up as a double.
+Standard rooms have twin beds, but you can request for the hotel to make the beds up as a double, with balcony or terrace.

 Standard Room Partial Sea View (a)

-These standard rooms have twin beds and face towards the beach/pool area - you can request for the hotel to make the beds up as a double.
+These standard rooms have twin beds and face towards the beach/pool area - you can request for the hotel to make the beds up as a double, with balcony or terrace.

 Sleeps up to 4 (3 adults)

-A twin bedded room with small lounge area, shower room and 2 extra beds for children.
-Sleeps 2 adults + 2 children.
+A twin-bed room with small lounge area, shower room and two extra beds for children, with balcony or terrace.
+Sleeps two adults and two children.

 Suite Partial Sea View (a)

-A small lounge area, two bedrooms, large double room with walk in wardrobe, and a second smaller twin bedded room, balcony or terrace.
-On the beach side of the hotel.
+A small lounge area, two bedrooms, large double room with walk-in wardrobe, and a second smaller twin-bed room, balcony or terrace.
 Sleeps 2 adults + 2 children or 3 adults.

-1 bedroom with Kingsize bed, en-suite (shower over bath) and balcony with garden view.
+Bedroom with king-size bed, en-suite (shower over bath) and balcony with garden view.
 Separate living area with dining table, kitchen and sofa.
 This room can be accessed with your own front door, that has several steps up to the living floor.
-Air conditioning, Safe (2 Euros per day), mini bar payable locally, hairdryer, kettle, teacups and herbal teabags.
-2 pin plugs.
-Only 1 of these in hotel.
-This room interconnects with a Junior Suite C.
+Air-conditioning, safe, minibar (payable locally), hairdryer, kettle, teacups and herbal teabags.
+Two-pin plugs.
+Only one of these rooms in the property, located in the existing hotel.
+This room interconnects with a Junior Suite.

 Opening dates are subject to change and beyond our control.